huacong/huacong.github.io/_pages/about.md

 **<font size=4>SHREC'22 Track: Open-Set 3D Object Retrieval</font>**

-$28$ authors including **Cong Hua**
+$28$ authors including **Cong Hua**.
 Computers  Graphics 2022

 [\[Paper\]](https://ieeexplore.ieee.org/document/10316653) \|[\[Track\]](https://www.moon-lab.tech/shrec22)

-- This paper reports the results of the SHREC’22 track: Open-Set 3D Object Retrieval.
+- This paper reports the results of the SHREC’22 track: Open-Set 3D Object Retrieval, the goal of which is to evaluate the performance of different retrieval algorithms under the Open-Set setting and modality-missing setting, respectively.
 </div>
 </div>